libsdl-org/sdl12-compat/README.md

   (in most applications) will take the keyboard layout into account regardless of this option.

+- SDL12COMPAT_USE_GAME_CONTROLLERS:
+  Use SDL2's higher-level Game Controller API to expose joysticks instead of its lower-level joystick API.
+The benefit of this is that you can exert more control over arbitrary hardware (deadzones, button mapping, device name, etc), and button and axes layouts are consistent (what is physically located where an Xbox360's "A" button is will always be SDL 1.2 joystick button 0, "B" will be 1, etc).
+The downside is it might not expose all of a given piece of hardware's functionality, or simply not make sense in general...if you need to use a flight stick, for example, you should not use this hint.
+If there is no known game controller mapping for a joystick, and this hint is in use, it will not be listed as an availble device.

 - SDL_MOUSE_RELATIVE_SCALING:
   If enabled, relative mouse motion is scaled when the application is running at a non-native resolution.
 This may be required with some